fialovy/fialovy_mac_terminal_themes/README.md

 ![green sample 0](images/meadowsprite_0.png)

-...because do you want your terminal do destory your eyes like the sprites are destroying this bakery?
+### ...because do you want your terminal to destory your eyes like the sprites are destroying this bakery?
 OF COURSE YOU DO.

 ![sprite disaster](images/sprite_disaster.png)

+(google drawings art by @fialovy)